andrewQwer/HappyToothPages/README.md

     <p>There is some information like your Internet Protocol (IP) address and/or browser and device characteristics — is collected automatically when you visit our platform.
 This information may be used to connect your computer to the Internet.
 Other information collected automatically could be a login, e-mail address, password, computer and connection information such as browser plug-in types and versions and time zone setting, operating systems and platforms, purchase history, (we sometimes aggregate with similar information from other Users), the full Uniform Resource Locator (URL) clickstream to, through and from our Website that may include date and time; cookie number; parts of the site you viewed or searched for; and the phone number you used to call our Customer Services.
 We may also use browser data such as cookies, Flash cookies (also known as Flash Local Shared Objects) or similar data on certain parts of our Website for fraud prevention and other purposes.
 During your visits, we may use software tools such as JavaScript to measure and collect session information including page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), and methods used to browse away from the page.
 We may also collect technical information to help us identify your device for fraud prevention and diagnostic purposes.</p>
     <p>We automatically collect certain information when you visit, use or navigate the platform.
 This information does not reveal your specific identity (like your name or contact information) but may include device and usage information, such as your IP address, browser and device characteristics, operating system, language preferences, referring URLs, device name, country, location, information about who and when you use our and other technical information.
 This information is primarily needed to maintain the security and operation of our platform, and for our internal analytics and reporting purposes.</p>
   <h1>Sale of Business</h1>
-  <p>We reserve the right to transfer information to a third party in the event of a sale, merger or other transfer of all or substantially all of the assets of Ticko: Brush Time or any of its Corporate Affiliates (as defined herein), or that portion of Ticko: Brush Time or any of its Corporate Affiliates to which the Service relates, or in the event that we discontinue our business or file a petition or have filed against us a petition in bankruptcy, reorganization or similar proceeding, provided that the third party agrees to adhere to the terms of this Privacy Policy.</p>
+  <p>We reserve the right to transfer information to a third party in the event of a sale, merger or other transfer of all or substantially all of the assets of Ticko: Toothbrushing Timer or any of its Corporate Affiliates (as defined herein), or that portion of Ticko: Toothbrushing Timer or any of its Corporate Affiliates to which the Service relates, or in the event that we discontinue our business or file a petition or have filed against us a petition in bankruptcy, reorganization or similar proceeding, provided that the third party agrees to adhere to the terms of this Privacy Policy.</p>

   <h1>Affiliates</h1>
   <p>We may disclose information (including personal information) about you to our Corporate Affiliates.
 For purposes of this Privacy Policy, "
-      Corporate Affiliate" means any person or entity which directly or indirectly controls, is controlled by or is under common control with Ticko: Brush Time, whether by ownership or otherwise.
+      Corporate Affiliate" means any person or entity which directly or indirectly controls, is controlled by or is under common control with Ticko: Toothbrushing Timer, whether by ownership or otherwise.
 Any information relating to you that we provide to our Corporate Affiliates will be treated by those Corporate Affiliates in accordance with the terms of this Privacy Policy.</p>